talhaaa16/resume-builder/README.md

 REACT_APP_API_URL=http://localhost:5000
 ```

-Start the Vite development server:
+Start the development server:
 ```bash
 npm start
 ```
-*The frontend will run on http://localhost:3000 (or the port provided by Vite)*
+*The frontend will run on http://localhost:3000*

 ---